sophia-zube/incari-doc/README.md

 # Incari HMI Development Platform

 **Incari Studio** is the authoring tool for creating _User Interfaces_ \(UIs\) for all target and hardware platforms.
-It offers all the functions of a development environment for designers and engineers.
+It offers all the functions of a development environment for designers and engineers. :)

-Process optimization can significantly reduce development time and significantly improve the quality of the results.
+Process optimization can significantly reduce development time and greatly improve the quality of the results.

 ## Getting started